 You may know the famous tagline the Bon Ami chick chirps, but not many know why she says “Hasn’t scratched, yet!”
 Well, just as Bon Ami won’t scratch surfaces, a brand new baby chick doesn’t yet scratch at the earth for the first few days of its life.
 Hence, Bon Ami’s promise to be tough on messes, but gentle as a baby chick.

 Bon Ami has traditionally been the go-to product for cleaning glass and mirrors.
 And it’s still safe for glass if you are absolutely certain that what you are cleaning is only glass.
 That’s because the feldspar in Bon Ami is a softer material than the silica traditionally used to make glass.

 That said, these days not all glass is only glass.
 Safety glass, UV coatings, tinted windows, non-shattering windshields, and other window materials are all coated with various kinds of plastic.
 These coatings make life safer, but they need non-abrasive cleaners.

-Now let’s hear from some rockin’ Lexie’s Kitchen readers on how they use Bon Ami Powder Cleanser!
+Now let’s hear from some of you on how you use Bon Ami Powder Cleanser!